DWIZ-AM: ALIW Channel 23

 On May 6, 2022, DWIZ started its TeleRadyo feed on digital TV via Channel 23 (527.143 MHz).
 The channel was awarded by the National Telecommunications Commission to Aliw last January 5.

 On August 10, 2022, the channel started carrying the brand IZTV, with the tagline The News Company.
-It officially launched on November 18 and rebranded as ALIW Channel 23 on January 30, 2023.
+It was officially launched on November 18.
+On January 30, 2023, the channel rebranded as ALIW Channel 23, coinciding with the reformatting of Home Radio's provincial stations under the DWIZ network.